IRS Forms

 Religious‑belief exemption

 If using the required technology conflicts with your religious beliefs, you are exempt from e‑filing.
-You do not have to file a waiver, although you may file Form 8508 with a statement so the IRS records the exemption.
+You do not have to file a waiver, although you may file Form 8508 with a statement so the IRS records the exemption, and once the IRS records it you do not need to refile in subsequent years.
 Keep documentation in your files in case of a penalty notice.

 Corrections and IRIS